kennethkimosop/ACCULITE/README.md

 Bernard:
 Josemaria:

 Thank you for exploring the ACCULITE project!
-For more details or to contribute, please contact us at kenkimosop6@gmail.com | benardc7cheruiyot@gmail.com | wandera.
+For more details or to contribute, please contact us at kenkimosop6@gmail.com | benardc7cheruiyot@gmail.com |wandera.josemaria22@students.dkut.ac.ke